Evertras/go-interface-examples/outside-world/README.md

 Notice this method matches our interface.
 How convenient!
 That was definitely not an accident.
-While the data store doesn't need to know about the interface, it does need to have one method for every method listed in the interface and the must match exactly.
+While the data store doesn't need to know about the interface, it does need to have one method for every method listed in the interface and they must match exactly.
 It can have other methods that aren't in the interface, but it must have at *least* all the methods in the interface in order to be considered a match.